x-govuk/govuk-eleventy-plugin/docs/design.md

 ## Replace the GDS Transport typeface

-A number of design features, including the typeface used, can be changed by overriding the default values used in the GOV.UK Frontend stylesheet.
+You can change certain design features, including the typeface used, by overriding the default values used in the GOV.UK Frontend stylesheet.

 ### Override the default styles

 First, add a SCSS file inside your site’s [input directory](https://www.11ty.dev/docs/config/#input-directory), for example `/[input]/assets/styles.scss`.
-This file will be generated as `assets/styles.css`.
+This file is then generated as `assets/styles.css`.

 In this file, import GOV.UK Frontend and override the `$govuk-font-family` setting.